awslabs/containers-cost-allocation-dashboard/README.md

 3. Terraform and Helm installed
 4. The `cid-cmd` tool ([install with PIP](https://pypi.org/project/cid-cmd/)) installed

-For each EKS cluster, have the following
+For each EKS cluster, have the following:

 1. An [IAM OIDC Provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).<br />
-In case your EKS cluster is in a different account than your S3 bucket, you must create the IAM OIDC Provider in the account where the S3 bucket is.<br />
-This is mandatory for cross-account authentication.
+The IAM OIDC Provider must be created in the EKS cluster's account and region.
 2. Kubecost (free tier is enough) deployed in the EKS cluster

 Please continue reading the specific sections “S3 Bucket Specific Notes”, “Configure Athena Query Results Location” and “Configure QuickSight Permissions”.